 - freshly ground black pepper

-Preheat the oven to 200℃ /180 ℃/ gas mark 6.
+- Preheat the oven to 200℃ /180 ℃/ gas mark 6.
 If the potatoes are small leave them whole if not, cut them into large chunks.
-Place in a roasting tin and drizzle with 2 tbsp of the oil.
+Place in a roasting tin and drizzle with 2 tablespoon of the oil.

 Hints, tips and variations